Testing your system for USB boot compatibility

 Upon reboot, you should have a successful launch of Memtest86+ from the USB flash drive:

-This test concludes that your system is capable of booting from a USB device using Syslinux and it should be possible to run Linux from USB.
+This concludes that your system is capable of booting from a USB device using Syslinux.
+If it worked, it should also be possible to run Linux from USB.

 Notes: After booting Memtest from USB, it is not necessary to complete the system memory test.
 However, if you have the time, it can't hurt to ensure that your computers memory is in good shape.